 SmileDirectClub Advantages

-- They have experience treating hundreds of thousands of cases, so they’re familiar with various conditions, questions, and complications.
+- They have experience treating over 1.5 million cases, so they’re familiar with various conditions, questions, and complications.

 - If you’re unsure about wearing your aligners 22 hours per day, SmileDirectClub also has a nighttime-only plan that only requires ten hours of overnight wear.